Artixis/Maths_Project/README.md

 <br/><br/>

-> This readme document serves as a centtral hub for our project.
-Here we can keep track literature used and how to
+> This readme document serves as a central hub for our project.
-> quote it.
-Additionally the methodology can be update regularly here with the help of markdown tools.
 > Each link sends the reader to another markdown file in which they may read or update the information there.
 >
 > Below is a link to help with basic markdown elements